Never Give Up Stories

 Former language interpreter for Presidents Bush and Clinton

-P.S.
-For the inspiring story of how I came to interpret for presidents and other top dignitaries, click here.
-And for an amazing one-minute video showing now-famous people who completely turned their lives around, click here.
+Note: Read the inspiring story of how I came to interpret for presidents and other top dignitaries.
+And watch an awesome, one-minute video showing several powerful failure to success stories.

 Inspirational Stories Remind Us to Never Give Up